tomography/tomopy-cli/docs/source/guides/tutorial_1.rst

    This tutorial will use some test data known as the *Shepp-Logan phantom*, which will need to be saved in a format that mimics synchrotron tomography data.
-This step is not needed when doing reconstructions on real experimental results.
+This preamble section is not needed when performing reconstructions on real experimental data.

 First, open a terminal and create an empty directory to hold our data: